ootts/Point-SAM/README.md

   <img src="./assets/demo_scene.png" width="49%"/>
 </p>

-We provide a local demo for Point-SAM.
+We provide a local demo for Point-SAM in [demo](./demo/).
 Some point cloud examples are provided in `demo/static/models`.
 If you want to try our demo, first install backend dependencies.
 ```
 pip install flask flask-cors
 ```